SvOlli/fridgegrid/README.md

 4) Mac OS X

-   This used to be build on an old 10.6 machine, the only Mac OS X system I've got access to.
+   Same as Windows, but a different build script will be used to create a dmg containing the application.